National organisations

 Childline

-Childline is a part of ISPCC.
-It is a 24/7 support line all children and young people in Ireland up to and including the age of 18.
-The service is there to for children and young people to talk about anything that might be on their mind.
-You can contact Childline for free by calling 1800 66 66 66.
+Childline is a 24/7 support line for children and young people up to and including the age of 18.
+Contact them for free on 1800 66 66 66.
 You can also use their Live Chat button on the website.
-Childline has an Info and Advice section on its website, covering topics such as: 'How I feel', 'Friends', 'Home & Families', 'Sexuality & Relationships' and 'Bullying & Abuse'.
-Childline also offer free digital programmes aimed at reducing anxiety for children and young people.
-They also run programmes for parents and carers around managing their own anxiety while supporting their anxious child or teenager.
-You can read more about those programmes here
+Childline has an Advice section.
+Childline also offers free digital mental health programmes aimed at reducing anxiety for children and young people.
+They also run programmes for parents and carers supporting their anxious child or teenager.

-This website has been developed for families with a child requiring inpatient and outpatient hospital care.
-It shares information for families preparing a child with additional needs/intellectual disability for hospital or procedures.
-They also have a Family Support Officer, available to speak to daily from 9am-1.30pm.
-You can contact them via email, phone or what's app.
+This website is for families with a child requiring inpatient and outpatient hospital care.
+It shares information on preparing a child for hospital or procedures.
+They also have a Family Support Officer, available to speak to daily from 8.30am-3.30pm.
 You will also find this helpful guide on the website, What to expect if your child is going to hospital.
-You can request this guide in print format by emailing: support@childreninhospital.ie

 Chime